phanx-wow/ItemTooltipCleaner/trunk/README.txt

 	Submit a bug report ticket on either download page.

 Feature requests or other suggestions:
-	Submit a feature request ticket system on either download page.
+	Submit a feature request ticket on either download page.

 General questions or comments:
 	Post a comment on the WoWInterface download page.